D5003, 5003, 24003

 Because of their presence on the Southern Region the Class 24s were now frequently visiting Eastleigh Works for repairs, D5003 was present in October.

-Typical of the winter duties for the SR Type 2s was the use of D6538 & D5003 on February 26th's down Golden Arrow, the Type 2 supplying the steam heat.
+Typical of the winter duties for the SR Type 2s was the use of D6501 & D5003 on the 09.30 Margate - Charing Cross on February 4th and D6538 & D5003 on February 26th's down Golden Arrow, the Type 2 supplying the steam heat.
 D5003 visited Eastleigh Works during October.

 The Southern Region was now over its temporary shortage of power, the Kent Coast scheme was up and running and the Type 3s were now being recieved from BRCW's Smethwick plant.
 Hence the loaned LMR Type 2s started to migrate back to depots north of the Thames, with D5003 transferred to Willesden (1A) during March.
 During June Rugby (2A) became its new home to work the Birmingham - Coventry - Rugby locals.
 D5003 spent much of June & July at Derby Works.

-Condition (maybe 1962 prior to visit to Derby Works): green livery with small yellow warning panels, curved upper corners, frame level stripe, gangway doors present, headboard brackets fitted, full size fuel & water tanks, no blanking plates fitted, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), all valencing fitted.
+Condition (maybe 1962 prior to visit to Derby Works): green livery with small yellow warning panels, curved upper corners, frame level stripe, gangway doors present, headcode disc brackets fitted (for use with SR six disc headcodes), full size fuel & water tanks, no blanking plates fitted, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), all valencing fitted.

 D5003 spent considerable time at Derby Works, being noted there during January & February and also in September, November & December.